schilkp/schilkp.github.io/content/projects/ES/index.md

 > 🚧 **Note**
 >
-> While the course run successfully run for its first semester, we are still working on updating and
+> While the course ran successfully for its first semester, we are still working on updating and
 > improving many different aspects.
 We plan on publishing and open-sourcing all course materials once
 > they are ready.